rrogge/sid-signal-processing/README.md

 ![](Images/SID Workflow 1.png)

-To process SID data you want to download your data from your data host to the local raw data directory.
+To process SID data you want to download your data from your data host to your local raw data directory

-    $ cd <Your SID Workspace>
+    $ cd <SID SIGNAL PROCESSING HOME>
     $ Scripts/sid_synchronize.sh -s <SITE> -h <HOST> -u <USER>

-Create anaytical and baseline data for all raw data files not yet processed.
+Create anaytical and baseline data for all raw data files not yet processed

     $ Scripts/sid_process_data.sh